 “We need to know who it is so that they (family members) can all go get tested,...If they are aware, they should let us know.”Corcoran opened this piece by saying

 Let’s send in Senator Jack Reed, Liberian defender par excellence to tell us the full story.(Reed is Democratic Senator from Rhode Island - NumbersUSA ranking F)

 Reed was thrilled recently to get Obama to once again extend Temporary Protected Status for Liberians in America who were given TEMPORARY refugee status here over a decade ago for a civil war that ended in 2003 and who should have been sent back to Liberia by now.
-Kind of crazy that they can stay here longer due to Ebola back “home,” but it seems that we let their fellow Liberians just fly in for visits from West Africa?Can you imagine what the medical treatment of this visitor is going to cost American taxpayers!This links to Liberians can thank Ebola (and Senator Jack Reed) for extended stay in the US which quotes an AP story Gov't lets Liberians stay in US amid Ebola crisis, By Alicia A. Caldwell, September 26, 2014
+Kind of crazy that they can stay here longer due to Ebola back “home,” but it seems that we let their fellow Liberians just fly in for visits from West Africa?This links to Liberians can thank Ebola (and Senator Jack Reed) for extended stay in the US which quotes an AP story Gov't lets Liberians stay in US amid Ebola crisis, By Alicia A. Caldwell, September 26, 2014